BabaYagaMusic.com » Encyclopedic Dictionary » Starving Artist Cafe »

 Preheat oven to 250 F. If using a large heavy pot, put the pot in there to preheat as well.

-3. Add 18 cups of the dry ingredients to the sauce, stirring gently until all pieces are coated and seasoning is absorbed into the cereal.
-Slightly shiny crackers will be the clue.
+3. Pour the sauce over the Chex Mix, stirring gently until all pieces are coated and seasoning is absorbed into the cereal.
+Slightly shiny crackers are the goal.

-4. Cook for one hour, stirring every 15 to 30 minutes to evenly brown the ingredients and to avoid having the seasoned butter pool on the bottom of the pan.
+5. Cook for 45-60 minutes, stirring every 15 to 20 minutes to evenly brown the ingredients and to avoid having the seasoned butter pool on the bottom of the pan.

 Large Scale Chex-Mix Making

 I traditionally make 15 - 18 batches of Chex Mix and gift it to all the branches of the family tree.
-I do have a process that keeps me from losing my mind.
+I do have a 3 D...........process that keeps me from losing my mind.

 1. Make sure you have enough empty pans and enough cleared space for the cooked Chex Mix that will be accumulating rapidly.
 Very large rectangular aluminum foil lasagna pans (12 x 20 x 4 inches) (full steam table size) will hold 48 cups (3 batches) of Chex Mix and can be reused year after year.